miking-lang/miking-ipm/README.md

 	digraphAddVertex v g
 	digraphAddEdge v1 v2 l g

 Where v, v1 and v2 are vertices, l is a label for an edge and g is the previous digraph.
+If you for example want the nodes 'A' and 'B' with a transition with from 'A' to 'B' with label 0, you would write:

+	digraphAddEdge 'A' 'B' 0 (digraphAddVertex 'B' (digraphAddVertex 'A' empty))

 ## This is how you would write your graph:
 A graph works the same was as the digraph, just replace `digraph` with `graph` in the functions.